Phoenix keeper edges ahead in All Whites goalkeeping tussle

 It brings back memories of other great rivalries for the New Zealand No 1 jersey, from Richard Wilson and Frank Van Hattum in 1982, to Mark Paston and Glen Moss during Ricki Herbert's tenure.

-Marinovic (30) made his debut against South Korea in 2015 and was superb, keeping the home side at bay until the 86th minute in a narrow 0-1 loss, where he also saved a penalty.
-He quickly became Hudson's first choice, starting the next 24 matches.
-That run included all three games at the 2017 Fifa Confederations Cup and the unforgettable home and away playoffs with Peru later that year, where he impressed under intense pressure.
-Marinovic is also coming off clean sheets in the semi-final and final of the Oceania World Cup qualifying tournament in March
+Marinovic (30) made his debut against South Korea in 2015 and was superb, keeping the home side at bay until the 86th minute in a narrow 1-0 loss, where he also saved a penalty.
+He quickly became coach Anthony Hudson's first choice, starting the next 24 matches.
+That run included all three games at the 2017 Confederations Cup and the unforgettable home and away playoffs with Peru later that year, where he impressed under intense pressure.
+Marinovic is also coming off clean sheets in the semifinal and final of the Oceania World Cup qualifying tournament in March

 The All Whites completed their final preparations on Saturday in Barcelona, with a session in the south of the city.
-It was conducted in searing heat, close to 30 degrees Celsius, which will present an additional test on Sunday, with the match to kick off at 5:30pm local time.
+It was conducted in searing heat, close to 30 degrees Celsius, which will present an additional test against Peru.

 Looking ahead, Peru will present the toughest test of Hay's tenure.